 A number of corporations, researchers, government agencies, and non-governmental organizations (NGOs) are currently evaluating solutions to reducing e-waste generation and increasing safe recycling processes.
-Our project is aimed at engaging these experts and stakeholders in discussions that will lead to community-led, research-based solutions that address the substantial existing public health hazards associated with e-waste.
+This project was aimed at engaging these experts and stakeholders in discussions that will lead to community-led, research-based solutions that address the substantial existing public health hazards associated with e-waste.

 Research Findings to Inform Solutions

-Our morning session will focus on specific research findings from recycling communities in Ghana, Thailand, and Chile.
-This research will lay the groundwork for an afternoon session that will highlight broader issues and ramifications of e-waste recycling.
-Our experts will follow their presentations with panel discussions that will include questions and comments from audience members.
+Our morning session focussed on specific research findings from recycling communities in Ghana, Thailand, and Chile.
+This research provided the groundwork for an afternoon session that highlighted broader issues and ramifications of e-waste recycling.
+Our experts followed their presentations with panel discussions that included questions and comments from audience members.
 See the schedule for more details.